 1 in 3

-Pub visits are now completely alcohol-free
+Pub visits now completely alcohol-free

 “One in three pub visits is now completely alcohol-free”

+One in three pub visits is now completely alcohol-free.
 These aren't niche behaviours anymore.
 They're mainstream.

 What's Actually Changed